Generating In-Distribution Proxy Graphs for Explaining Graph Neural Networks: Experiments

-To evaluate the performance of {\ours}, we use six benchmark datasets with ground-truth explanations.
-These include two synthetic datasets: {\bamo}~\cite{luo2020parameterized} and {\bathree} \cite{chen2023dexplainer}, along with four real-world datasets: {\alk} \cite{sanchez2020evaluating}, {\benz} \cite{sanchez2020evaluating}, {\fluo} \cite{sanchez2020evaluating}, and {\mutag} \cite{kazius2005derivation}.
-We take GradCAM~\cite{pope2019explainability}, GNNExplainer\cite{ying2019gnnexplainer}, PGExplainer\cite{luo2020parameterized}, ReFine~\cite{wang2021towards}, and MixupExplainer~\cite{zhang2023mixupexplainer} for comparison.
-We follow the experimental setting in previous works \cite{ying2019gnnexplainer, luo2020parameterized, sanchez2020evaluating} to train a Graph Convolutional Network (GCN) model with three layers.
-We use the Adam optimizer~\cite{kingma2014adam} with the inclusion of a weight decay $5e-4$.
 To evaluate the quality of explanations, we approach the explanation task as a binary classification of edges.
 Edges that are part of ground truth subgraphs are labeled as positive, while all others are deemed negative.
 The importance weights given by the explanation methods are interpreted as prediction scores.
 An effective explanation technique is one that assigns higher weights to edges within the ground truth subgraphs compared to those outside of them.
-For quantitative assessment, we utilize the AUC-ROC metric.
-Detailed information regarding datasets and baselines is delineated in the Appendix \ref{sec:datasetandbaselines}.
+We utilize the AUC-ROC for quantitative assessment~\cite{ying2019gnnexplainer,luo2020parameterized}.